rzajac/vagrant-prov/README.md

 ## Collection of Vagrant configuration scripts.

-This project was created to gather all the provisioning scripts I use for setting up VMs for my projects.
+This project was created to gather all the provisioning scripts I use for my projects.

-For now it only includes scripts to configure:
+Currently it includes scripts to install and configure:

 - Apache
 - Nginx